dougperkes/Mail-API-Win10-UWP/ReadMe.md

 ## Creating the main page ##

-The next step is to modify the MainPage.xaml.cs file to test the connection to Office 365.
+Modify the MainPage.xaml.cs file to test the connection to Office 365.

 1. Open MainPage.xaml and change the display to *13.3" Desktop (1280 x 720) 100% scale*:
  ![](http://i.imgur.com/nbTWSTn.png)
 2. We need to import the a few namespaces so that we can reference them within our XAML.
 Add the following within the `<Page` element:

-    ```
+    ```xml
         xmlns:outlook="using:Microsoft.Office365.OutlookServices"
         xmlns:converters="using:MailClientWin10App.Converters"
     ```